pmaccamp/Crowdcoin/doc/README.md

-Vivo Core 0.12.1
+Crowdcoin Core 0.12.1
 =====================

-This is the official reference wallet for Vivo digital currency and comprises the backbone of the Vivo peer-to-peer network.
-You can [download Vivo Core](https://www.vivo.org/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for Crowdcoin digital currency and comprises the backbone of the Crowdcoin peer-to-peer network.
+You can [download Crowdcoin Core](https://www.crowdcoin.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Vivo on your native platform.
+The following are some helpful notes on how to run Crowdcoin on your native platform.

 ### Unix